-- Delivery by mRNA and LNP, dosing at 1 mg/kg. - Mean of 79% genome editing efficiency as measured by the frequency of InDels detected by NGS at the targeted genomic site
+\ Mean of 79% genome editing efficiency as measured by the frequency of InDels detected by NGS at the targeted genomic site.

 In addition, one of our most highly characterized type V nucleases, MG29-1, demonstrated high activity and specificity during multiple preclinical studies spanning from in vitro to NHP.
 Originating from a bacterial genome found in a deep sea hydrothermal vent, MG29-1 has a smaller protein (1,280 aa) and gRNA (~70 nt) compared with MG3-6 (1,135 aa and ~110 nt) and SpCas9 (1,368 aa and ~100 nt).
 MG29-1 has demonstrated up to 97% editing in primary mouse hepatocytes in culture (Figure 11a), superior liver editing to an exemplary SpCas9 guide targeting an overlapping genomic site when delivered to mice using a LNP that delivers primarily to the hepatocytes in the liver (Figure 11b), and on average 50% editing in the whole liver of NHP when delivered in a LNP that delivers primarily to the hepatocytes in the liver (Figure 11c, guide 2).
-Approximately 76% of the genomes in mouse liver are from hepatocytes based upon a published analysis of gene editing in whole liver compared to hepatocytes isolated from the same edited mice.
-Using this conversion factor of 76% (1/0.76), we achieved 100% editing of hepatocytes with MG3-6/3-8 (Figure 10) and 94% editing of hepatocytes with MG29-1 (Figure 11b).
+Because hepatocytes make up about 70% of the cells in the liver, the 50% editing in the whole liver achieved in NHP translates to editing of about 70% of the hepatocytes which are the therapeutically relevant target cell.